Comments

 Gleam

-In contrast in gleam, errors are just containers with an associated value.
+In contrast in Gleam, errors are just containers with an associated value.

 A common container to model an operation result is Result(ReturnType, ErrorType).